We will try to solve one of the worst practices used on tests at any level: fixed/hard-coded data.

 might not be the best approach.

-We will automatically generate data to a Customer object with the following criteria
+We will automatically generate data for a Customer object with the following criteria

 Attribute | Type | Constraints |